In the UK, under The Abortion Act 1967, abortions can only be carried out in a hospital or a specialist licensed clinic.

 There are two options for a late abortion carried out at 20-24 weeks.
 Both require an overnight stay in hospital and are described below.

 - Surgical two-stage abortion – stage one stops the heartbeat of the foetus and softens the cervix.
 Stage two is carried out the following day and involves removing the foetus and surrounding tissue.
 Both stages are carried out under general anaesthetic.

 - Medically induced abortion – this is similar to a late natural miscarriage and involves the medicine, prostaglandin, being injected into your womb, making it contract strongly (as in labour).
-Contractions can last 6-12 hours.
-You will remain awake during the procedure and may be given medicines to help control the pain.
+Contractions can last six to 12 hours.
+You will remain awake during the procedure and will be given medicines to help control the pain if needed.
 D&E may then be used to ensure the womb is completely empty.